micaellabien18/classroom-portal/README.md

 # Classroom Portal

-Educational website from my first-year Computer Science coursework.
-This is my original submission as-is, showcasing fundamental HTML/CSS skills learned during the course.
+A simple frontend website suitable for educational or informational purposes.
+This project demonstrates basic web development concepts using HTML and CSS.

-> **Note:** This represents my foundational web development skills from first year and remains as originally submitted.
-I plan to refactor and improve this project in the future as I continue learning.
+> **Note:** This demonstrates my foundational HTML/CSS skills from my early Computer Science studies.
+It is presented in its original form as submitted for coursework.
+As I continue learning, I plan to refactor and enhance this project to reflect my growth and improved abilities.

 ## Features